riscv-collab/riscv-gnu-toolchain/README.md

 configuration can be work with existing lib/multilib, e.g. rv32gcv/ilp32 test can't work if multilib didn't have any rv32 multilib.

+`--with-extra-multilib-test` also allow you append additional build flags after the arch/ABI, for example: built a linux toolchain with `rv64gc/lp64d`, and you can test more configuration like `rv64gcv/lp64d` with one additional build config `--param=riscv-autovec-lmul=dynamic`, then you can use --with-extra-multilib-test to specify that via `--with-extra-multilib-test="rv64gcv-lp64d:--param=riscv-autovec-lmul=dynamic"`.
+Then the testing will build the run test with option `--param=riscv-autovec-lmul=dynamic` before run the `rv64gcv-lp64d` test.

 ### LLVM / clang

 LLVM can be used in combination with the RISC-V GNU Compiler Toolchain